Henry Herbert Tailors

 Henry Herbert Tailors is a tailoring company based in London, England.
 They produce bespoke shirt and suits and provide fitting and delivery by scooter.

 History

-Henry Herbert was founded in 2008 by the late Charlie Baker-Collingwood, the former Publisher of Diplo magazine and Managing Editor of Monocle magazine.
+Henry Herbert was founded in 2008 by Charlie Baker-Collingwood, the former Publisher of Diplo magazine and Managing Editor of Monocle magazine.
 With shirt making experience, a Vespa scooter and living in London he combined all three to create the Savile Row by Scooter service.
 The company today operates from No 9-10 Savile Row.
 The company's scooters are painted in various suit fabrics.